vercel/ai/packages/google/README.md

 ## Provider Instance

-You can import `createGoogleGenerativeAI` from `ai/google` and initialize a provider instance with various settings:
+You can import `createGoogleGenerativeAI` from `@ai-sdk/google` and create a provider instance with various settings:

 ```ts
 import { createGoogleGenerativeAI } from '@ai-sdk/google';